hogshouse/Simple-Scraper/readme.md

 4. Get into the folder in Terminal: hard to advice on this `ls` shows the files in your current directory and `cd` stands for change directory so putting the scraper folder on your desktop then going `cd desktop` to get to desktop and `ls` to see whats on there and then `cd scraper`.

-5. Once in run `npm install` to install the dev dependencies (cheerio + request) You should see a new node_modules folder be created in scraper.

-6. Get a decent text editor (I recomend https://atom.io/)
+5. Get a decent text editor (I recomend https://atom.io/)

-7. Open up `hog.js` in atom and start having some fun, first replace the url with the page of an actor you feel is more of a hog than Arnold, saving the file and then running node `hog.js` again.
+6. Open up `hog.js` in atom and start having some fun, first replace the url with the page of an actor you feel is more of a hog than Arnold, saving the file and then running node `hog.js` again.